heremaps/xyz-documentation/docs/api/devguide/workwithspaces.md

 DELETE /spaces/{spaceId}
 ```

-A successful response to this request is the following
+A successful response to this request is the following:

 ### Response